Book Now →

 Goal Umpires

-Stand behind goal posts wearing white coats.
-Watch their flag signals – both flags waving means 6 points!
-Goal umpires ensure scoring accuracy in every match.
+Stand behind goal posts in white coats.
+Both flags waving = 6 points!
+Goal umpires ensure scoring accuracy in every match of this contact sport.

 👔